 Ren %systemroot%\SoftwareDistribution SoftwareDistribution.bak Ren %systemroot%\system32\catroot2 catroot2.bak

 - Although you have cleared off all the update components, there is a possibility of the registry attaching to the old values.
 One may fix them by deleting all such entries.
-Open Run command by pressing the WinKey + R. Type “
+Open the Run command by pressing the WinKey + R. Type “

 regedit” in the text bar and press OK.
 When the UAC window comes into the display, hit Yes.